 There are a few different types of dogs and other animals that can help people living with mental illness.
-This blogs is about service dogs specifically, to learn about the other ways animals can benefit mental health, watch our webinar on Animals in Mental Health Recovery.
+This blogs is about service dogs specifically, and if you would like to learn more, please check out our webinar, Psych Service Dogs: A Natural Alternative to Heal Mind and Body.

 According to the American’s with Disabilities Act, service animals are allowed to go in public places anywhere that a non-disabled person is allowed to go.
 This includes a public business, restaurant, taxi, bus, or park, even if a local or state law states otherwise.
 The ADA supersedes local and state laws because it is a federal law.
 Note that this is an American law and the rules might be different in other countries.

 Here are some specific task areas service dogs can be trained to help with:

 1. Emotional Coping Assistance: Service dogs can be trained to perform specific tasks that soothe the negative effects of the person’s mental illness and coping with emotional overload.
 Service Dogs can be taught to prevent others from crowding their owner.
 They can be taught to recognize a panic attack and nuzzle a distraught owner to help him calm down.